-Our Master in Management programme offers innovative core modules combined with cutting edge concentrations to instill key managerial and business development competencies, to prepare digitally savvy analysts, ethical entrepreneurs, innovative managers and global business leaders.
+Our Master in Management programme offers innovative core modules combined with cutting edge concentrations to instil key managerial and business development competencies, to prepare digitally savvy analysts, ethical entrepreneurs, innovative managers and global business leaders.

 Gain in-demand competencies through Frankfurt School’s innovative and practical teaching approach:

 We encourage you to complete your application as soon as possible as there are financial advantages for candidates who submit a complete application early.

 |Final Application and Scholarship Deadline||30 Jun 2022|

 *In order to secure the discount you must have received an admission letter by 31 March